-When we’re feeling stressed, anxious, depressed, or tired we tend to get stuck on repeat like a broken record, reminding ourselves and anyone who wants to listen how we’re feeling.
-This habit only serves to keep us stuck in a “rut”, and perpetuates the negative affects.
-By changing the dialogue, we can subliminally transform our feeling about our feelings.
+When you’re feeling stressed, anxious, depressed, or tired you tend to get stuck on repeat like a broken record, reminding yourself how bad you’re feeling.
+This habit only serves to keep you stuck in a “rut”, and perpetuates the negative affects.
+By changing the dialogue, you can subconsciously transform your feelings.

 Next time you’re feeling stressed, try saying ‘I’m feeling innovative’ or ‘I am feeling productive’ or ‘I am feeling efficient’.
 When you’re feeling anxious try ‘I am feeling thrilled’ or ‘I am feeling energized’ or ‘I am feeling excited’.
 And, when you’re feeling depressed try ‘I am feeling compassionate’ or ‘I am feeling open’ or ‘I am feeling introspective’.